 First of all, does the BTplug consume less than 4W as promised?
 Yes it does!
 With the supplied 12V mains adapter, average power consumption is about 3.3W.
 It fluctuates a bit, but only occasionally reaches 4W.
 I figured though that nothing on the motherboard requires more than 5V and the circuit near the DC jack serves as a DC regulator.
 So I plugged in a 5V adapter just for kicks.
 Surprise: it works!
 More surprise: it brings total power consumption further down to an average of about 2.8W.
 This is probably due to two things: my 5V adapter being more efficient than the provided 12V adapter, and less losses in the regulator circuit because it only has to pass through the incoming power without conversion.

 The BTplug would be ideal for Power-over-Ethernet, because it meets all the requirements.
 I don't have the means to test it though, but I'm afraid it is not implemented.
-The lay-out of the motherboard doesn't show signs of PoE, and most of all, it is not mentioned on the website.
+The lay-out of the motherboard doesn't show signs of PoE, and most of all, it was not mentioned on the (former) website.
 They would not forget to mention such an important feature.

 I have configured my BTPlug as a tiny low-power NAS, with an attached 1 TB 2.5" HD sitting on top of it.
 The HD cannot draw enough power from the BTPlug, yet it is still possible to run both devices from a single power supply.
 The easy way is to use a powered USB hub if you can find or solder a 5V power plug onto a USB cable.
 Connect the BTPlug to the hub with this cable as well as with the USB uplink cable.
 The hard disk will then get the USB signal from the BTPlug and the power from the hub.
 Or if you don't mind soldering a little more, you can make a simpler device that does the same from some leftover parts like I did.